AndrewYW/astar-js/README.md

 ## Functionality, MVP

 + Users can choose to randomly or manually generate terrain based within specific guidelines
-+ Users can specify which heuristic or algorithm to apply, with specific weighting also determinable.
++ Users can specify which heuristic or algorithm to apply, with specific weighting also determinable when applicable.
 + The grid will render the result paths on the terrain, and show time/space analysis of each used option.

 ## Technologies